janwidmer/lzb-select-dynamic/src/readme.md

 = 1.1.0 =

-* Enhancement to offer custom post types as entity
+* Enhancement to offer custom post types and tags / categories as entity

 = 1.0.0 =